martin-beran/fpga/mb50/README.md

   setting a bit 10–15 of register `f` (a software interrupt).
 - An interrupt sets the appropriate bit 10–15 of register `f` according to the interrupt source.
-- After each instruction, if interrupts are enabled (bit `ie` of `f` is 1), bits 10–15 of `f` are tested.
+- Before each instruction, if interrupts are enabled (bit `ie` of `f` is 1), bits 9–15 of `f` are tested.
 If at least one bit is 1 then interrupts are disabled (`ie` is set to 0) and the interrupt handler is called by exchanging registers `ia` and `pc`.
 - When interrupts are disabled (bit `ie` is 0), e.g., during execution of an